 Department of Public Works

-The DPS's main function is the operation and maintenance of the City's physical infrastructure, including the buildings and facilities, parks and grounds, major and local roads, water, sewer, storm drains, and street lighting.
+The DPW's main function is the operation and maintenance of the City's physical infrastructure, including the buildings and facilities, parks and grounds, major and local roads, water, sewer, storm drains, and street lighting.

 Fieldstone Golf Course

 Fieldstone Golf Club is owned by the City of Auburn Hills and rated as the top municipal golf course in the Midwest.

 View information about the City of Auburn Hills Finance Department

 The Auburn Hills Fire Department originated as a volunteer fire department in 1942 serving Pontiac Township.
 Today the Auburn Hills Fire Department is professionally staffed with fourteen career and forty part-time personnel serving 17 square miles with a residential population of 20,000 and a day-time population of over 60,000.
 Annually the department responds to over 2500 calls for service with an ISO rating of 5.
 The department is comprised of three divisions Administrative Services, Fire Prevention, and Operations.

 The Human Resources Department is responsible for a variety of human resources-related activities including: all employee recruitment and selection activities; labor-contract negotiations and administration of the labor agreements with the City's five bargaining units; wage and salary administration for administrative employees; employee benefits administration; maintenance of employee personnel files and records

 The City's Information Technology needs are supported by Logicalis.

 It is the mission of the Auburn Hills Public Library to serve people of all ages by actively supporting the informational, educational and recreational needs of the community, thus enhancing the quality of life for its patrons.